mtulio/ansible-collection-okd-installer/docs/guides/OCI/oci-prerequisites.md

 Make sure your credentials have been set correctly on the file `~/.oci/config` and you can use the OCI ansible collection:

 - Get the User ID from the documentation

+> you may need to adapt if there are more than one profile

 ```bash
 export oci_user_id=$(grep ^user ~/.oci/config | awk -F '=' '{print$2}')